ojosproject/website/news/2024/09-15-2024-Summer-Research-Update.md

 we hope to uncover valuable insights into how technology can better serve the needs of both caregivers and patients in these emotionally complex environments.

-In addition, we have made some have made some acheivements already; such as:
+In addition, we have made some have made some achievements already; such as:

-- Outreach potential interviewee like healtchare professionals and caregivers
+- Outreach potential interviewee like healthcare professionals and caregivers
-- standardize the research methods
+- Standardize the research methods

 ## Some Future Goals